-Patients and/or donors may sign new informed consent form (re-consent in order to change answer to some of the questions, sign informed consent form in another centre), this is the centre responsibility to update consent-related data of the patient in the EBMT Registry and to provide the date of the most recent informed consent signed.
+If a patient consented to share data with EBMT and signed ICF in one centre, the date of such ICF signed is recorded in the EBMT Registry as the first date of informed consent.
 The first day of consent must not be changed in this case and cannot be modified in the EBMT Registry by the users, because the first consent date is the date when the relation patient-EBMT or donor-EBMT was authorised and started.
 EBMT as a Data Controller of the EBMT Registry shall be able to provide evidence of the first day in order to be able to show that the data has been collected lawfully.